markusschloesser/MKS-80_M4L/README.md

       Unfortunately the MKS80 does not have an "edit buffer request" neither a way to ask it to send the parameters of a patch when a program change is send.
 So that's why you have to need to physically go to the MKS80.
 v35: now with additional Edit Buffer Import.
 There is a second IMPORT button, which enables sending edit buffer presets to the device.
 So you can directly send a MKS80 preset from Knobkraft (https://github.com/christofmuc/KnobKraft-orm) to the Maxforlive device, which will update all the dials etc AND SEND the patch to the MKS80.
 It will also store the preset in the device.
 So 1 button to receive from the MKS80 itself, another button to receive from Knobkraft.
 Also fixes to Upper/Lower Balance parameter.
+And when importing from MKS80 original preset number is shown properly.
+There is NO preset number when importing from Knobkraft (because edit buffer)

 ATTENTION: to be able to use individual dials etc you need to enable "enable sysex output".
 It is enabled by default.